• Skip to primary navigation

 These cookies will store for up to a week in an airtight container at room temperature on the countertop.

-Can I freeze the ginger cookie dough?
+Can I freeze the cinnamon ginger cookie dough?

 The cookie dough freezes well.
 It is best to freeze the cookie dough scooped into balls and frozen on an open tray.
-Once frozen, pop them into a suitable freezer bag, they’ll keep for up to 3 months like this.
+Once frozen, pop them into a suitable freezer bag; they’ll keep for up to 3 months like this.

 Hungry for more?
 Follow us on FACEBOOK, TWITTER, PINTEREST OR INSTAGRAM

-I you like this recipe then you may like these too…
+I you like this recipe, then you may like these too…

 • Soft and Chewy Oat and Raisin Cookies